janek2204/Project-4/README.md

 # General Assembly  Project Four, Full-stack Django, PostgreSQL, React application-E@syShopp

 ##  Overview
-Project Four requires to use of Django with PostgreSQL as a backend server and React node for the frontend.
+Project Four requires to use of Django with PostgreSQL as a backend server and React.js for the frontend.
 I decide to do this project solo.
 After quick thought about what I would like to build, I decided to try my strength with something I haven’t tried before and I go with the e-commerce website.

 ## Time to build
 ### 9 days